eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/quotient.md

 # #{page.title}

-The left-associative, binary `/` operator is used to compute the *quotient* of two operands.
+The left-associative, binary infix `/` operator is used to compute the *quotient* of two operands.

 ## Usage